 According to our data, Boral Limited has a market capitalization of AU$5.3b, and paid its CEO total annual compensation worth AU$3.8m over the year to June 2019.
 We think total compensation is more important but we note that the CEO salary is lower, at AU$1.8m.
 When we examined a selection of companies with market caps ranging from AU$2.9b to AU$9.1b, we found the median CEO total compensation was AU$3.3m.

 So Mike Kane receives a similar amount to the median CEO pay, amongst the companies we looked at.
 This doesn't tell us a whole lot on its own, but looking at the performance of the actual business will give us useful context.

 You can see, below, how CEO compensation at Boral has changed over time.

 Is Boral Limited Growing?

-On average over the last three years, Boral Limited has grown earnings per share (EPS) by 4.9% each year (using a line of best fit).
-Its revenue is up 18% over last year.
+Over the last three years Boral Limited has grown its earnings per share (EPS) by an average of 1.6% per year (using a line of best fit).
+It achieved revenue growth of 4.0% over the last year.